Skip to Content

 Packaging and Overall Pen Quality

-All Zebra mildliners come in simple plastic package (very thick durable plastic).
+All Zebra mildliners come in simple plastic packages (very thick durable plastic).
 The pen itself is white, feels sturdy, the caps are closing very tight with a click (very satisfying).
 Mine have nothing in English on the pen itself except for the labeling which tip is what thickness and type.

 Colors